semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ## Category labels

-- Y-axis labels should match the primary text color for clarity (use `--text-primary` token).
+- Y-axis labels use the primary text color (`--text-primary` token).
 - Use `ellipsis` for long labels, with tooltips showing the full name.

 ![](static/label.png)

 ## Legend

-Legends are unnecessary for a single-category bar chart; clear chart naming is usually enough.
+Legend is unnecessary for a single-category bar chart; clear chart naming is usually enough.

 ![](static/hor-bar-example.png)